 Before you start fasting, there are a few important points that you should know…

-if you are planning on doing any sort of rigorous exercise whilst fasting, you may want to avoid the dry fast.
+if you are planning on doing any sort of rigorous exercise while fasting, you may want to avoid the dry fast.

 - Exercising during this time can lead to accelerated dehydration due to an increased sweat rate.